Advanced Portfolio Optimization

 Multi-stage portfolio optimization problems mean we are rebalancing our portfolio more times during the time.
 We are also optimizing what weights we use in the second, third, other stages.

 The application of this methodology needs a deep understanding of the subject, so it is definitely out of this article’s scope.
-I did some googling for you, and a good source is a presentation about usage and examples is by Minnesota University.
+I did some googling for you, and a good source is a presentation with examples from Minnesota University.
 I had learned about stochastic programming during my master’s studies at Charles University but have not tried multi-stage optimization on portfolios because there was no necessity to do that advanced model during my career.

 Another reason not to spend such a long time developing this method was the overfitting tendency of these methodologies.

 Machine learning for portfolio allocation

 Marcus Lopez de Prado does a lot of research about asset allocation and its application in the age of data science.
 The primary motivation was to present a brand new portfolio allocation methodology that does not have problems that the Critical Line Algorithm has (CLA, by Markowitz).

 The biggest problem is the lack of robustness – a small change in expected profits or covariance matrix can lead to totally different solutions.
 CLA is mean-variance optimization with different constraints on weights.